 - Chest pain over middle or lower sternum or behind the sternum

 - Chest pain with “vice like” constriction or chocking

-- Extension of pain to right or left arm, to neck, jaw
+- Extension of pain to right or left arm, forearm, fingers, neck and jaw.

 - Rapid heart rate